-The Academy encourages students who have previous training or work experience to apply for evaluation of appropriate credit transfer.
-Students who have previous training may be granted credit towards Bay Area Medical Academy's programs.
-This credit cannot exceed more than 50% of the program.
+The Institute encourages students who have previous training or work experience to apply for evaluation of appropriate credit transfer.
+Students who have previous training may be granted credit towards BAMA Institute's programs, however, this credit cannot be in conflict with the licensing requirements set by the California Department of Public Health.
+The maximum number of hours the student is allowed to transfer to a BAMA Institute program is 50% of the total module hours in the program.

 See PREVIOUS EDUCATION CREDIT POLICY BELOW FOR MORE INFORMATION.